Nothing is more disorienting than a car accident. The moments after the crash are often a blur.

 Traumatic brain injuries, for example, often don’t appear right away but can result in significant medical need.
 The same is often true of neck and back injuries and spinal cord injuries as well.
 Always consult a medical professional after an accident, even if you don’t suspect anything is wrong.

 If an injury or significant loss occurs, it’s almost always better to speak with an attorney before negotiating with an insurance adjuster.
-What you say can be used against you!

 Have you been injured?
 Contact a Pennsylvania car accident attorney for a FREE case consultation today!